lidonnilu/Thesis_Code/unimi/UMIL_TheoSim_EMolteni/README_EMolteni.md

 This repo contains the contributions related to E. Molteni's MDMC internship work on adding functionalities to some NOMAD parsers for electronic structure codes.
+See also MDMC master thesis "Extending NOMAD schemas for the UMIL NFFA-DI Theory & Simulation Installation, with a focus on the Yambo code", DOI: 10.5281/zenodo.15691481

 # Note:
 The NOMAD parsers named parser.py mentioned below, part of NOMAD electronic-parsers,